Nexis-Network/homepage/content/docs/guides/read-replica-prisma.md

     ```

     <Admonition type="note">
     You can also pass an array of read replica connection strings if you want to use multiple read replicas.
-Exzo Network supports adding multiple read replicas to a database branch.
+Nexis Network supports adding multiple read replicas to a database branch.

     ```javascript
     // lib/prisma.ts